jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

  API environments, including access tokens, API keys, and authentication cred entials.
 These exposed secrets significantly heighten the risk of unauthorized acc ess and potential misuse of critical systems.
-Call to action: We recommend to start auditing all APIsparticular ly shadow and legacy APIsto identify and secure vulnera bilities, and restricting access to development APIs with produc tion\-level security standards.
+Call to action: We recommend to start auditing all APIs—particular ly shadow and legacy APIs—to identify and secure vulnera bilities, and restricting access to development APIs with produc tion\-level security standards.
 Implementing continuous monitoring and scanning tools is crucial to detect risks early, while ensuring that all secrets are encrypted and securely managed to prevent exposure.